JessicaArauj/E2E_Automation_with_N8N_AWS_Python_and_PySpark/README.md

 - **Data Transformation and Processing**
   - Cleans and standardizes data using **Python** and **PySpark**.
-  - Handles multiple CSV formats including wide, density, and total datasets.
+  - Handles multiple CSV formats including wide, density and total datasets.
   - Maps months to names and states (`UF`) to regions.

 - **Data Lake Integration**